VoltanaLLM: Energy-Efficient and SLO-Aware Disaggregated LLM Serving via Adaptive Frequency Control and State-Space Routing: Background and Related Work

 \subsection{LLM Serving Systems}

-Numerous systems have been proposed to improve LLM serving efficiency, including advanced batching strategies for throughput optimization~\cite{turbotransformers,orca}, memory management techniques such as PagedAttention~\cite{kwon2023efficient}, CPU offloading~\cite{xu2024pie,sheng2023flexgen}, and vAttention~\cite{vattention}, and GPU kernel-level optimizations for accelerating attention and decoding~\cite{aminabadi2022deepspeed, dao2023flashattention2, nvidiafastertransformer, wang2021lightseq,shah2024flashattention}.
-To better utilize available resources and better scheduling, model parallelism and pipelining frameworks have been introduced~\cite{aminabadi2022deepspeed, li2023alpaserve, pope2023efficiently}, along with parameter sharing mechanisms to reduce memory and computation overhead~\cite{sheng2023slora}.
-Speculative decoding has emerged as a promising technique to reduce tail latency by predicting likely tokens ahead of time and verifying them in parallel~\cite{specinfer, stern2018blockwise}.
+Numerous systems have been proposed to improve LLM serving efficiency, including advanced batching strategies for throughput optimization~\cite{fang2021turbotransformers,yu2022orca}, memory management techniques such as PagedAttention~\cite{kwon2023efficient}, CPU offloading~\cite{xu2024pie,sheng2023flexgen}, and vAttention~\cite{prabhu2025vattention}, and GPU kernel-level optimizations for accelerating attention and decoding~\cite{aminabadi2022deepspeed, dao2023flashattention2,fastertransformer,wang2021lightseq,shah2024flashattention}.
+To better utilize available resources and improve scheduling, model parallelism and pipelining frameworks have been introduced~\cite{aminabadi2022deepspeed,li2023alpaserve,pope2023efficiently}, along with parameter sharing mechanisms to reduce memory and computation overhead~\cite{sheng2023s}.
+Speculative decoding has emerged as a promising technique to reduce tail latency by predicting likely tokens ahead of time and verifying them in parallel~\cite{miao2024specinfer,stern2018blockwise}.
 Additionally, systems like FastServe~\cite{wu2023fast} explore preemptive scheduling policies to reduce job completion time (JCT) in multi-tenant serving environments.
-While these systems reduce energy consumption as a byproduct of latency or throughput improvements, \name directly targets energy efficiency through frequency and routing-aware scheduling, which has been relatively underexplored despite its critical implications for sustainable deployment.
+While these systems reduce energy consumption as a byproduct of latency or throughput improvements, we treat energy as a first-class optimization target and specifically exploit the control opportunities exposed by P/D-disaggregated serving. \name directly targets energy efficiency through frequency and routing-aware scheduling, which has been relatively underexplored despite its critical implications for sustainable deployment.